 Their hand-crafted cocktails are amazing and I really enjoyed the Big LOV Burger.
 You’ll want to make a reservation as this restaurant is popular on the weekends.

 Start your morning by enjoying a yummy breakfast at Olive et Gourmando.
 This is a popular breakfast and brunch restaurant in Old Montreal.
 Call ahead and put your name on the list to avoid waiting in line for a table.

-After breakfast, make your way down to the Old Port.
+After breakfast, make your way down to the Old Port in this Montreal itinerary.
 This is one of the largest waterways in North American and a fun spot to visit during the warmer months.
-Here are a few activities that may peak your interest:

 Enjoy a spectacular view 60 meters high on the La Grande Roue de Montréal.

 This is a fun and relaxing way to enjoy a view of Montreal from the water.